jimtonez/rhel-golden-image/README.md

 Category | Description
 |:---|:-----
-baseline | apply common configurations across all endpoints on a network and meet the most basic requirements for access and authorization.
-Revelant configurations include the ssh daemon, sudoers, local groups, authorized keys proxy settings, endpoint protection, and logging agents. security | apply and audit the OS accredidation and industry specific security configurations.
-For example, CIS, STIG, HIPAA, and other industry standard compliance automation and auditing tools. application | Allows servers provisioned with the ami to join auto-scaling groups pre-configured with application components.
+baseline | basic configurations common to all endpoints on the network inlcuding ssh, sudoers, local groups, authorized keys, proxy settings, endpoint protection, and logging agents. security | OS accredidation and industry specific security configurations.
+For example, CIS, STIG, HIPAA, and other industry standard compliance automation and auditing tools. application | Allow servers provisioned with the ami to join auto-scaling groups pre-configured with application components.

 ## Parameters
 Key | Description | Required | Default